rails/rails/guides/source/asset_pipeline.md

 Local compilation allows you to commit the compiled files into source control, and deploy as normal.

-There are two caveats:
+There are three caveats:

 * You must not run the Capistrano deployment task that precompiles assets.
+* You must ensure any necessary compressors or minifiers are available on your development system.
-* You must change the following two application configuration settings.
+* You must change the following application configuration setting:

 In `config/environments/development.rb`, place the following line: